Grimm Tales (play)

 Grimm Tales is a play by British poet Carol Ann Duffy, based on the original fairy tales written down by the Brothers Grimm.
 The play was first published in 1996.
 In 1997 she published a sequel, More Grimm Tales.
 Not all of the stories that were produced by the Brothers Grimm were adapted in the play.
-The ones that were included Cinderella, Snow White, Hansel and Gretal and The Golden Goose.
+The ones that were included Cinderella, Snow White, Hansel and Gretel and The Golden Goose.